marcellodesales/kraken-the-btc-transactions/docs/System-Design.md

   * Initially designed to be updated by CDC
   * Should we consider stored procedures?
   * Used for the CLI reporting

+# V2 Ultra-scale decoupled solution - Event-driven Data Pipeline

+* If we use an async version of the solution, we can scale based on the compute provided.
+* Just declouding the parts with an Event-driven Pipeline with Kafka + CDC

 ```
 ┌─────────┐                 ┌──────────┐                  ┌───────────┐